szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 ### WS* SOAP Architectures

-In the beginning enterprise services were coupled together using CORBA, MoM, ESB approaches.
-These middleware technologies acted as a broker between distributed software systems.
+The early form of distributed enterprise services were coupled together using CORBA, MoM and ESB approaches.
+These middleware technologies acted as a mediator between different distributed software systems.
+BPEL (Business Process Execution Language) describes how to communicate between services (assigning of data, invoking services).

 As time evolved the landscape of distributed systems changed.
 Many large vendors developed their own middleware products to manage complex systems such as IBM Web Sphere, WSO2.

 **RPC**, **Message Orientated** and **Event Orientated** architectural styles use the standard WS* protocols.

-WS* views HTTP as a **transport protocol** to carrying SOAP (Simple Object Access Protocol) messages
+In WS*, **HTTP** is viewed as a **transport protocol** which carries SOAP (Simple Object Access Protocol) messages between clients and services.
+A WSDL (Web Service Description Language) interface is also used in WS* that describes a how clients will connect to the service implementation (end service).

+The * (Standards) in WS* refers to the standards that are used to allow for enterprise services to talk to each other (QoS, Services, Descriptions).

 ### REST (Representational State Transfer)

-REST uses **HTTP as the vehicle for transferring data and performing operations between web services over the Internet (CRUD)**.
+REST uses **HTTP** as an application protocol, to transfer data and operation information between web services over the internet.
+This differs from the WS* method which uses HTTP as a **transport protocol**.
 It is not a standardised architecture and acts as more of a guideline for development.
-It uses HTTP methods to **share application state** across the network.
+It uses HTTP methods (CRUD) to **share application state** across the network.

 However HTTP is such a generic message service, that **not all HTTP based approaches are classified as RESTful**.
 For example, you could put method calls in the HTTP message headings to call specific functions in another web service.
-It functions like a RPC call rather than simply passing the data around to be manipulated.
+It passes the method to call as a parameter in the URL.

 http://api.flick3.com/services/rest?api_key=xxx&**method=flickr.photo.search**&tags=penguin